ArthurW404/taskboard2/README.md

 - user accounts for private or shared boards
 - everything version 1 can do and more

+## Authentication and Authorisation

+- Using JWT for authorisation

 ## lessons learnt from first version

 - not seperating client (frontend) and server (backend) resulted in difficulty in changing frontend